adunning/dissertation/03-wisdom-commentaries.md

 ## Meditation and the Augustinians

+> Contemplation is associated with spiritual insight (e.g., Solatium 14ra: “Dies septimus est sabbatissimus mentis, quo mens requiescit in operibus dei delectans, aut in contemplationem diuine maiestatis, per apotheosim rapta, delicias eterne dulcedinis prelibat”).
+Meditation, on the other hand, takes as its subject the present situation of man, and leads to his improvement before he engages in flights of contemplation (Solatium 19va: “Placet etiam dulcedini misericordie dei ut aues hoc est subtiles meditationes quibus contemp- nimus uaga ista bona et fluctuantia multiplicentur in nobis super terram liberi arbitrii ...
+Similiter meditationes honeste adornant rerum universitatem sicut omnia honesta opera creaturarum numerum adornant”). [@záhora:2011tropology, p.
+119n27]

+Hunt had very little to say about Alexander's meditations.
+'They are the overflow of his personal devotion.' [@hunt:1984schools, p.
+106] ** = 'consolatory meditations'

+- Hunt's version: not a fan, 'the overflow of [Alexander's] personal devotion' <!-- adjust q, taken from Bestul --> [@hunt:1984schools, pp. 106–107]
+- there is a longer tradition of this

 The idea of presenting an analytic work as a meditation was hardly new: Anselm of Canterbury is also known for having done this [cf. @cottier:2001anima].

 Instead, this work should be understood as one of a series of meditative biblical commentaries he wrote while at Cirencester: along with *De naturis rerum*, there survive a commentary on the *Song of Songs*, also called *Laus beatissime uirginis* [@mcdonough:2004laus]; the *Tractatus super Parabolas Salomonis*, an incomplete commentary covering Proverbs 1:1–3:27; the *Tractatus super Mulierem fortem*, a threefold commentary on Proverbs 31:10–31; and a *Meditatio de Magdalena* [edited in @bestul:1999meditation].
 Whenever Alexander himself refers to one of these books, he calls it a 'meditatio'.
 The purpose of this chapter is to explain how Alexander used this idea from the tradition of monastic biblical commentaries to meet the needs of his community, and to consider its relationship to himself, as when in the conclusion to his *Tractatus super Mulierem fortem* he calls the book 'speculum animi mei' (J, fol.
 125ra).